AvilashBhowmick12/Data-Vista-Data-Visualisation-Dashboard/README.md

 $ docker-compose up --build
 ```

-Visit `http://localhost:5085` in your browser.
-The app should be up & running.
+Visit `http://127.0.0.1:5000/` in your browser.
+The app should be up & running. [only possible after running the python commands]

 <br />